-7.3.2 Internal Measurement and Calculation Engine
+7.3.2 Power Calculation

-The current and charge are calculated after a shunt voltage measurement, while the power and energy are calculated after a bus voltage measurement.
-Power and energy are calculated based on the previous current calculation and the latest bus voltage measurement.
-If the value loaded into the SHUNT_CAL register is zero, the power, energy and charge values will be reported as zero.

-The current, voltage, and temperature values are immediate results when the number of averages is set to one as shown in Figure 7-2.
-However, when averaging is used, each ADC measurement is an intermediate result which is stored in the corresponding averaging registers.
-Following every ADC sample, the newly-calculated values for current, voltage, and temperature are appended to their corresponding averaging registers until the set number of averages is achieved.
-After all of the samples have been measured the average current and voltage is determined, the power is calculated and the results are loaded to the corresponding output registers where they can then be read.
+The current and power are calculated after a shunt voltage and bus voltage measurement as shown in Figure 7-2.
+Power is calculated based on the previous current calculation and the latest bus voltage measurement.
+If the value loaded into the SHUNT_CAL register is zero, the power value reported is also zero.
+The current and power values are considered intermediate results (unless the averaging is set to 1) and are stored in an internal accumulation register.
+Following every measured sample, the newly-calculated values for current and power are appended to this accumulation register until all of the samples have been measured and averaged.
+After all of the samples have been measured and the corresponding current and power calculations have been made, the accumulated average for each of these parameters is then loaded to the corresponding output registers where they can then be read.
+These calculations are performed in the background and do not add to the overall conversion time.

-The energy and charge values are accumulated for each conversion cycle.
-Therefore the INA229 averaging function is not applied to these.

-Calculations for power, charge and energy are performed in the background and do not add to the overall conversion time.

 Figure 7-2.
-Power, Energy and Charge Calculation Scheme
+Power Calculation Scheme